-2-4 tbsp. chia seeds (2 for a thinner pudding and 4 for a thicker pudding)
+- 2-4 tbsp chia seeds 2 makes a thinner consistency; 4 makes a thicker consistency

 - Place coconut milk, chia seeds, and strawberries in food processor and pulse until it becomes a smooth consistency.